A different type of trip, for a different type of woman

 You’ll explore Colombia with a group of women who’ll hike, laugh, support, dance and chop wood with you (if it comes to that!).
 We are here for adventure, connection and making a best-friend or two while witnessing the world anew.

-Get ready for extraordinary beaches, marshes and forests – and the perfect combination of ancestral wisdom, outstanding artisans, knowledge-transmission, deep awe and dance-into-the-night glee.
-Rum tasting, salsa lessons, street walk and photography are all on the table as we have real interactions and become absorbers tradition, culture and wisdom.
+Get ready for extraordinary beaches, marshes and forests – and the perfect combination of ancestral wisdom, outstanding artisans, knowledge-transmission, deep awe as we have real interactions and become absorbers of tradition, culture and wisdom.

-Observe beautiful bird species in a country that’s number one in the world for its diversity, while learning about the uses of medicinal plants grown naturally in the area.
-You’ll also meet the local Wayuu indigenous community and taken into their daily lives.
-They’ll show their world and livelihood, including the handicrafts they sell in the local daily market.
+Observe beautiful bird species in a country that’s number one in the world for its diversity, while learning about the uses of medicinal plants grown naturally in the area with interesting ancestral stories and fables with our local Wayuu guide.
+We then travel to the Camarones boarding our rustic boat as we sale towards a beautiful flamboyance of flamingos.

 One of the first Spanish colony-free towns, the African corner is steeped in haunting history.
-Meet grandmothers, mothers, daughters, generations of families who share stories from slavery to freedom, all mirrored in the music of the region.
-A mixture of Mapale and Bullerengue it’s easy to get drawn into the beat - and impossible to stay standing still!
+Meet grandmothers, mothers, daughters, generations of families who share stories from the secret of hair braiding, the history of the colourful (in personality and in dress) Palenquera women and enjoy a typical cookery lesson for lunch.

 Take the morning to relax until it’s time to say your farewells to this amazing Colombian coastline.